challenai/algorithm/LOG.md

 - 120 ok/0 no debug
 - 121 ok/0 no debug
 - 122 ok/0 no debug
-- 123 failed/2 dp, I know, I just dont know how to control the condition
+- 123 failed/2 dp, I know, I just dont know how to control the condition, finish the solution according to solution from someone else.... need more practice. cares about initial state, state transfer equation, and figure out the whole problem
+- 124 ok/2 no debug, recommend practice more, Really interesting problem.
--
+- 125